This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Using Mud and Saliva

-Some birds have mastered the art of using mud and saliva as natural cements in nest construction.
+In the context of nest construction, birds have ingeniously mastered the use of mud and saliva as natural cement.

 Incorporating Human-Made Materials